SMotaal/markup/packages/tokenizer/docs/Concepts.md

 Breakers are tokens that signal the end of a construct (ie statements).

+Those include but are not restricted to statement and list breaks, but also includes individual quotes, brackets… etc. that are used to signal the opening or closing of a nested context (ie with it's own parsing goal).

+_Special Note_: A distinct aspect of a sequence-based tokenizer compared to conventional tokenizers, is that it may be able to avoid looking for openers and closers for constructs that are more efficiently matched by a pattern, ie no matter how complicated the construct itself is a continuous sequence.

 1. **`Openers`** (_breaker_, _punctuator_)

    A special breaker which defines the opening of a nested context.